 AVI envisions a community where all people affected by HIV, HCV, or substance use have equitable access to the support and services necessary to experience optimal health and well-being.

-AVI Health and Community Services (AVI) is a community-based AIDS Service Organization (ASO).
-We have offices in the communities of Greater Victoria, Westshore, Nanaimo, the Comox Valley, and Campbell River.
+AVI Health & Community Services (AVI) has offices in the communities of Greater Victoria, Westshore, Nanaimo, the Comox Valley, and Campbell River.
 Our catchment area includes all of the Gulf Islands.

-At AVI Health and Community Services we provide education, advocacy and support clients.
-AVI provides education and prevention information to schools, the broader community and target populations.
-Evidence demonstrates that comprehensive prevention programs can help to effectively contain HIV, hepatitis C, and other communicable diseases.
+AVI provides education and prevention information to schools, the broader community and populations at increased risk of contracting HIV and/or hepatitis C. Evidence demonstrates that comprehensive prevention programs can help to effectively contain HIV, hepatitis C, and other communicable diseases.

-AVI Health and Community Services' effectiveness is derived from our role in the community and our connections with the populations most infected by, and at risk of, contracting HIV/AIDS, Hepatitis C, and other communicable diseases.
-Throughout our large volunteer base and the community partnerships we have forged, we effectively target and educate difficult-to-reach populations.
-AVI Health and Community Service is a vital component of the total effort against HIV/AIDS, Hepatitis C and other communicable diseases.
+AVI's effectiveness is derived from our role in the community and our connections with the populations most infected by, and at risk of, contracting HIV/AIDS, hepatitis C, and other communicable diseases.
+Throughout our large volunteer base and the community partnerships we have forged, we effectively engage with and support difficult-to-reach populations.
+AVI Health & Community Services is a vital component of the total effort against HIV/AIDS, hepatitis C and other communicable diseases.

 AVI Health and Community Services: A Brief History